-With a focus on understanding human need, design thinking should also draw our attention to inclusivity, diversity, and participant safety.
+With a focus on understanding human need, design thinking and agile methods should also draw our attention to inclusivity, diversity, and participant safety.

 We next turn to an example, considering what design thinking might look like across different instructional design practices.